per-sephone/File-Creator/README.md

 File Sorter reads each unsorted_<id>.bin file in directory D made by File Creator.
 It sort the integers found in the file and write the sorted integers to a new file <D>/sorted/sorted_<id>.bin

+FileChecker checks the subset of files in <D>/sorted directory to make sure each file is correctly sorted version of the corresponding file in D using T threads.

-filecreator.c usage: ./filecreator absolute-path unsigned-int unsigned-int unsigned-int
+filecreator.c usage: ./filecreator absolute-path num-files num-integers num-threads

 filesorter.c usage: ./filesorter absolute-path

+filechecker.c usage: ./filechecker absolute-path num-threads